misakey/dev-manifesto/.gitlab/merge_request_templates/MR.md

 ## Screenshots|Schemas|Code samples
 > Paste json schemas/examples when related to API or Data model

 ---
+## How to test
+> Description should explain how to tests the MR.
+> An ordered list of steps is a good way to describe a test.

+---
 ## :boom: :rotating_light: Breaking changes